Commutativity and Kleisli laws of codensity monads of probability measures: Commutativity of codensity monads and probability bimeasures

-is a lax square, then we say the (pointwise) right Kan extension is preserved by pasting the square of $\alpha$ if the composite natural transformation is a (pointwise) right Kan extension, i.e. if $(RL,\varepsilon_H R\alpha)=\mathrm{Ran}_K(GH)$ (and is pointwise).
-Then using the terminology of \hyperref[defn6.10]{Definition 6.10}, the pointwise codensity monad $(\mathbb{T},\varepsilon)$ is exactly pointwise monoidal iff it is preserved by pasting the lax algebra morphism square for $K$:
+is a lax square.
+Then the (pointwise) right Kan extension is \emph{preserved by pasting the square of $\alpha$} if the composite natural transformation is a (pointwise) right Kan extension, which means $(RL,\varepsilon_H R\alpha)=\mathrm{Ran}_K(GH)$ (and is pointwise).
+Now, if $K$ is a lax monoidal functor, its pointwise codensity monad $(\mathbb{T},\varepsilon)$ is exactly pointwise monoidal iff the pointwise right Kan extension $(T,\varepsilon)=\text{Ran}_K K$ is preserved by pasting the lax algebra morphism square for $K$.